Haozhe-Li/AI-Content-Classifier/README.md

 3. **Review result**:
     - The result will be displayed on the screen.
+    - An likelihood score between 0-1 will be given.
     - AI-generated content will be highlighted for easy identification.
     - A detailed report will be provided, showing the likelihood of the text being AI-generated or human-written.